 The Museum of Seminole County History highlights Seminole County, the historical gateway to interior Central Florida.
-The area has gone through periods of great importance militarily and as the area's transportation hub, A pole barn houses two tractors and other agricultural equipment and more recently as an agricultural leader.
+The area has gone through periods of great importance militarily and as the area's transportation hub, and more recently as an agricultural leader.

 The Museum of Seminole County History is comprised of two buildings situated on 2 acres of beautifully landscaped grounds.